Formed in 1986, Calisthenics Victoria is the peak body servicing calisthenics in Victoria

 There are hundreds of calisthenic clubs across Australia, attracting over 15,000 participants.

 The competition in Ballarat is still a special fixture on the calisthenics calendar for many clubs throughout Australia, with Calisthenics Victoria introducing another exciting fixture in 2017, with the Championship Senior section performing their State Titles competition at the iconic Palais Theatre in St Kilda.
+The Championship Junior and Intermediate, and Senior Calisthenic and Graceful Solo competitions were added to the Palais competition in 2018.

 In a time when the use of technology sees our children limiting their physical activity as they hunch over an iPad, calisthenics, and specifically the apparatus, continues to provide benefits to wrists, elbows and shoulders, with rods and clubs replacing the dumbells and hoops of yesteryear.